EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 do [much more](https://getting-started-with-xapian.readthedocs.io/en/latest/howtos/index.html):
 filtering, range queries, facets, sorting, even spelling corrections!

-I don't doubt that Solr&C. have their use-cases, but for the common scenario of a small/mid-sized e-shop or site, I think that this solution is more affordable and maintainable than having whole separate application (like a Solr server) to maintain, upgrade and secure.
-Don't forget that here we haven't done a single HTTP request.
+I don’t doubt that Solr&C. have their use-cases, but for the common scenario of a small/mid-sized e-shop or site, I think that this solution is more affordable and maintainable than having whole separate application (like a Solr server) to maintain, upgrade and secure.
+Don’t forget that here we haven’t done a single HTTP request.
-We didn't have to manage daemons, opening/closing ports, and alike.
-We didn't have to configure a schema and a tokenizer in a separate application (and keep that aligned with the handling code).
-It's all there in our (Perl) code in two files (as already noted, the logic should live in a single module).
+We didn’t have to manage daemons, opening/closing ports, and alike.
+We didn’t have to configure a schema and a tokenizer in a separate application (and keep that aligned with the handling code).
+It’s all there in our (Perl) code in two files (as already noted, the logic should live in a single module).

-We just installed a library (big chances are that it's already installed) and a Perl module.
+We just installed a library (big chances are that it’s already installed) and a Perl module.

 The Xapian database lives on the disk and your code has full control over it.
-Also it's normally your GNU/Linux distribution taking care of the security upgrades.
+Also it’s normally your GNU/Linux distribution taking care of the security upgrades.

 If your client is on a budget, building a full-text search Xapian can